How to Blur Background in Photoshop?

 Now let’s see in detail the two easy and quickest ways to Blur Background in Photoshop.

-In this first method we will apply Iris Blur Effect on an image to Blur the Background.
+In this second method, we will apply Iris Blur Effect on an image to Blur the Background.
 Now follow the below-mentioned easy to make steps:

 Launch Adobe Photoshop and open an image in which you want to blur the background.
 You can click on File in the Menu Bar and then select Place Embedded.
 Now browse the image from your computer’s internal storage and place it in the Photoshop Document.